 Do not share toiletries or makeup with roommates.

-Out of an abundance of caution, you may wish to avoid physical social contact, such as shaking hands or hugging people you don't know well.
+Avoid physical social contact, such as shaking hands or hugging people you don't know well.
 You can use a warm verbal greeting or a nod and smile as alternatives to touching.

 Food and food implements: